ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/index.md

 ![A {{site.data.keyword.ihsdbaas_full}} service instance](images/cluster-node-db.svg "A {{site.data.keyword.ihsdbaas_full}} service instance with high availability"){: caption="Figure 1.
 A {{site.data.keyword.ihsdbaas_full}} service instance with high availability" caption-side="bottom"}

-You can create a service instance through the UI, the CLI, and the API.
+You can create a service instance through the UI, CLI, and API.
 For more information and detailed instructions, see [Creating a service instance](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-create-service).

 Free plans are designed for evaluation purposes and are not suitable for production usage.
 Free-plan service instances will be automatically deleted 30 days after creation.
 {: note}